 - Turn off radios, stereos, televisions, and perhaps personal computers when no one is paying attention to them.

-- Try not to open the refrigerator door too frequently or for longer than necessary.
+- Try not to open the door to your refrigerator more often than necessary or for longer than necessary.

 - Use the dishwasher and the clothes washer and dryer only when they have full loads.